-Swedish tanners and dressers
+Swedish tanneries and tanneries

-Animal skins and hides have been used for a range of purposes since the beginning of time.
-Hides and skins with fur have been made into clothing, while leather has several areas of application.
-The art of preserving and processing an organic skin into a long-lasting material has developed over the centuries into an environmentally aware and sustainable processing industry in which expertise and craftmanship are decisive for the final product.
+Since ancient times, we have used animal skins for different purposes.
+Hides and skins with fur have been used in clothing while leather has multiple uses.
+The art of preserving and refining the organic skin material into a durable material has evolved over the centuries into an environmentally conscious and sustainable process industry where human knowledge and sense of craftsmanship are still crucial to the end result.

 Leather and skins contribute to a sustainable society

-Challenges facing the Swedish leather industry
+Challenges for the Swedish leather industry

 Elmo Sweden